necroxs/ELXRemoteServer/README.md

 # ELXRemoteServer
-Simple remote control server create by Electronjs and Firebase.
+Simple remote control server using Electronjs and Firebase.